-7.9.3.1 Procedures for measuring instantaneous tension
+7.9.3.1 Procedures for measuring instantaneous and dynamic tensions

-- 1) Conditioning: Condition the tape before testing by winding from BOT to EOT and back to BOT; - 2) Tape speed: The tape speed during testing shall be in accordance with 7.5; - 3) Position of the measuring transducer: The measuring transducer shall be positioned at the point along the free tape path at which the head would be located if the cartridge were mounted in a drive.
+- a) Conditioning: The tape shall be conditioned before testing by winding from BOT to EOT and back to BOT; - b) Tape speed: The tape speed during testing shall be in accordance with 7.5:

+- c) Position of the measuring transducer: The measuring transducer shall be positioned at the point along the free tape path at which the head would be located if the cartridge were mounted in a drive.
 When inserted in the tape path it shall cause an increase in the path length within the limits of 7.16.
-It shall be perpendicular to Reference Plane B within + 1°; - 4) Characteristics of the measuring transducer.
-The coefficient of friction of the bearing surface shall be less than 0.1.
+It shall be perpendicular to Reference Plane B within + 1°; - d) Characteristics of the measuring transducer: The coefficient of friction of the bearing surface shall be less than 0.1.
 The upper limit of its frequency response shall be at least 100 Hz.
-The width of the bearing surface shall be sufficient for to be in contact with the whole width of the tape.
+The width of the bearing surface shall be sufficient to be in contact with the whole width of the tape.